 EVENTS function option.
-See page 5 for more information about function option menus.
+See Section 1: INTRODUCTION - DISPLAY for more information about function option menus.

 IMPORTANT NOTE: automatic event location is only meant to be used as a guideline for the location of possible events.
 It is ultimately up to the user to verify and determine if an event actually exists at that location.